Skip to content Skip to navigation

 The sculpture Skapland at Ulrikedal

-In the courtyard at Ulrikedal stands Skapland, a bronze sculpture by artist Martin Hjalmar Holmgren.
-The piece was commissioned by Akademiska Föreningen and has been part of the area since 1968.
+In the courtyard at Ulrikedal stands the bronze sculpture Skapland, created by the artist Martin Hjalmar Holmgren.
+The work was commissioned by the Academic Society (Akademiska Föreningen) and has been part of the area since 1968.

 The artist behind the sculpture

-BHO_KV_SP.jpgIn the early 2000s, the sculpture was struck by a lorry during the major corridor renovations at Ulrikedal.
-A part of the artwork broke off but has since been repaired with a metal plate to restore its original form.
+BHO_KV_SP.jpgIn the early 2000s, the sculpture was struck by a lorry during the corridor renovations at Ulrikedal.
+Part of the work was damaged but has since been repaired with an iron plate so that it looks as it originally did.